AdobeDocs/adobeio-events/intro/journaling_api.md

 ### Obtaining an access token to call the API

-To issue the API call, you need to provide 3 additional parameters:
+To issue the API call, you need to provide three additional parameters:

 * Your integration's API key.
 This is displayed in the Overview tab for your integration in the Adobe I/O Console.
 * A JWT token.
 See [Authentication: Creating a JWT Token](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWT.md) for how to create a JWT token.